cat903/MaskDetection/README.md

 # PROJECT_MASK_DETECTION
 # Overview
 In the era of **Javascript** , client side Implementation of Machine Learning Algorithm is quite easy.
+This Project is Initialized To Detect If a Person is Wearing Mask & Collect Data from Public Places.
 # Installation
   - ## **Requirement:** [Download](https://nodejs.org/en/download/) & Install NodeJS if you don't have it on your system
   - step1-clone_repo: `git clone https://github.com/cat903/MaskDetection.git`